-You will respond to your chosen starting point from an externally set assignment paper and must provide evidence covering all four assessment objectives.
+You will respond to your chosen starting point from an externally set assignment paper and must produce a body of work, that will provide evidence covering all four assessment objectives.

 All candidates will be expected to be equipped with a set of art materials that will support learning throughout the course.
 The art department offers high quality, tried and tested materials at a discounted price.